stacks-network/docs/_core/smart/tutorial.md

 ## Task 4.
 Examine the SQLite database

-The test environment uses a SQLite database to represent the blockchain.
+The test environment uses a SQLite database to represent a virtual blockchain.
 You initialized this database when you ran this earlier:

 ```bash
 clarity-cli initialize /data/db